JamesUmmec/imagebed/README.md

 Store images and provide links for other repos.

+This is a public repo but it is for private use.
+Please do not pr in this repo.

 ## Images names rule

 1. All images are supposed to be placed under the `images` folder directly.